 Slow Cooker Corned Beef is a recipe I’ve been making for years and years for St. Patrick’s Day, and I have good memories of enjoying it with my slightly Irish father, who loved corned beef and wouldn’t have minded it for dinner any time of year.
 And if you’re still a fan of the slow cooker, I think this slow cooker corned beef that’s cooked with cabbage and carrots is so delicious for a great Irish-American dish to make on the holiday.

-I also like to use the slow cooker (or the Instant Pot) to cook corned beef and then make Roasted Cabbage with Lemon to go with it for a slightly different twist on corned beef and cabbage that’s low in carbs.
-That’s definitely one of my favorite St. Patrick’s Day dinners the last few years.
+I also love to use the slow cooker (or the Instant Pot) to cook corned beef and then make Roasted Cabbage with Lemon to go with it.
+That’s a slightly different twist on corned beef and cabbage that’s low in carbs.
+And it’s definitely been one of my favorite St. Patrick’s Day dinners the last few years.

-If you live in the U. S. most packages of corned beef will come with a spice packet included, but if you don’t have one of those packets this recipe will tell you what spices you should use.
+If you live in the U. S. most packages of corned beef will come with a spice packet included.
+But if you don’t have one of those packets this recipe will tell you what spices you should use.
 Corned beef is easy to cook, but be careful not to overcook the vegetables if you’re including them.
+And I hope you try the recipe soon!

 What ingredients do you need for this recipe?